softwaresaved/byte-sized-rse/episodes/60-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-In this session, we’ll walk through setting up a basic CI pipeline using GitHub Actions to help you integrate, test, and potentially deploy your code with confidence.

 ## Introduction to Automation

 Automation is the process of using scripts or tools to perform tasks without manual intervention.
 In software development, automation helps streamline repetitive or complex tasks, such as running tests, building software, or processing data.